Lilianada/Lilyslab/Content/essays/how-i-write-well.md

 published: true
 ---

 I've always wondered how people manage to write and speak well.
 I used to think writing was reserved for geniuses with a high IQ.
 I figured that anyone who writes well must also speak well — and speaking well was one of my goals.
-So, I made it a personal objective to learn how to write effectively, because I believed it would also help me speak better, hold intelligent conversations, sound articulate, and, of course, see myself as a true intellectual.
+So, I made it a personal objective to learn how to write effectively because I believed it would also help me speak better, hold intelligent conversations, sound articulate, and, of course, see myself as a true intellectual.

 This led to my discovery that writing well wasn't reserved for a select group of people.
 Infact, I confirmed that only those who put in the effort to learn how to write well, actually got good at it.